luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 ### 3.3.
 Game Mod Namespacing

 New mods introduced by a game must have a unique common prefix to avoid conflicts with other games and standalone mods.
-The prefix must end in an underscore.
-This does not apply to existing mods included in the game that are available standalone or in other game (for example, awards).
+For example, the NodeCore game's first-party mods all start with `nc_`: `nc_api`, `nc_doors`.

+You may include existing or standard mods in your game without renaming them to use the namespace.
+For example, NodeCore could include the `awards` mod without needing to rename it.

 Standalone mods may not use a game's namespace unless they have been permission to do so.

-For example, the NodeCore game's first-party mods all start with `nc_`: `nc_api`, `nc_doors`.
-NodeCore could include an existing mod like `awards` without needing the namespace.

 The exception given by 3.2 also applies to game namespaces - you may use another game's prefix if your game is a fork.